St. Andrew's Chapel is now OPEN for Private Prayer

 Supporting Good Mental Health

 The Church of England has updated their Thirteen Daily Reflections booklet, to make it especially relevant and thought-provoking during the current pandemic and it is well worth reading.
 It includes reflections on Bible passages and habits to try for yourself.
 We will be highlighting some of the writings over the next few weeks.
-Life sometimes feels like one long to-do list.
-It always seems like someone else manages it better than we do.
-There is nothing new in frenetic activity, and the longing for space, for time to think and just catch our breath, particularly at this difficult time.

 St Giles' Reapers